BigPolarBear1/factorization_v3/README.md

 7. etc etc.....

 It will be really fast once everything is done.
 The implementation right now is still kind of sloppy... but anyway, if I die tomorrow from running, you can do it yourself too now.

+Note: If you have a quadratic coefficient and a linear coefficient in mod m.
+You can exactly calculate the amount of bits your smooth will be after dividing by the modulus.
+Hence small coefficients and a large modulus are more likely to yield smooths.
+There may be a way to pull these from our precalculated datastructure efficiently... but I will investigate this idea some more in v4.
+I think for v3, this will be good for now.